DavisChappins/InreachToOGN/README.md

 ![Inreach on glidertracker.org](https://github.com/DavisChappins/InreachToOGN/blob/main/Images/GW_Inreach.jpg?raw=true)

 ## How does this script work?
-Every 3 minutes, this script parses the list of share.garmin.com Inreach positions contained in user.csv.
+Every 3 minutes, this script parses the list of share.garmin.com Inreach positions contained in Inreachuser.csv.
 If a position is found to be within the last 30 minutes, that position, timestamp, altitude, velocity, and heading are transmitted to the OGN servers to be displayed on any website that subscribes to OGN data.
 Inreach positions are transmitted as an "unknown" data type in order to not overwrite the "glider" data type.
-Some websites may reject "unknown" objects. user.csv contains your ICAO hex code so the same information that you entered at http://ddb.glidernet.org/ is carried over and displayed on your Inreach position.
+Some websites may reject "unknown" objects.
+Inreachuser.csv contains your ICAO hex code so the same information that you entered at http://ddb.glidernet.org/ is carried over and displayed on your Inreach position.